cygnus666/Circuit-Sword/How-to-set-up-the-Circuit-Sword.md

-# How to set up the Circuit Sword

 1. Plug a USB C cable into the Circuit Sword and check that the “PG” LED comes on

 2. Hold down the “power” button and check that the status LEDs come on